Information for F-1 Students

 It is essential to remember that you must take full responsibility for maintaining your status with United States Citizenship and Immigration Services (USCIS).
 That is, you are responsible for finding out, knowing, and following pertinent regulations.

 If you take time early on to familiarize yourself with your obligations to USCIS, you should find it easy to maintain your legal status.
 If, however, you allow yourself to fall "out of status", it may be extraordinarily difficult to reinstate your F-1 status with USCIS.

-The best resource to assist you in maintaining status is the staff of the Office of International Student Services (OISS).
+The best resource to assist you in maintaining status is the staff of the Office of International Student Services (ISS).
 Every effort has been made to provide reliable and accurate information on rules that govern student immigration classifications.
-When regulations change - as is frequently the case - the OISS will have current information.
+When regulations change &mdash as is frequently the case &mdash ISS will have current information.
 It is important for students to check their webmail accounts, as the staff will send out important messages.

 A Few Words of Advice for Students

 If you are the least bit uncertain about your status - for example, whether your program will be full-time, whether your permission to stay is valid, or whether you can be paid for an assistantship - check with the OISS immediately.
 Students who do not meet the full-time or normal progress requirements may have problems restoring their status.
 Therefore, if you believe your circumstances warrant extraordinary consideration, it is extremely important that you make an appointment with your International Student Advisor.
 We are here to help you and advise you.

 Immigration Regulations and The Role of the F-1 Student